edwinb/Yaffle/CONTRIBUTING.md

 Other details that still need checking:

-* 'expand' needs to know whether the name it's expanding is usable in the current namespace.
-At the moment, it will expand everything.
-  - So we'll also need an alternate 'expandAll' for elaborator reflection
-* Port the Compiler hierarchy
-  - All but JS done
-* More tests for Yaffle
+* Coverage checking of case blocks
+  - We used to do this by knowing that functions referred to a case function.
+    Now we'll need to do something slightly different, so make sure it's tested properly, where there's a non-covering case block inside a function where the top level cases are covering..
 * Termination checker
   - Tests for basic operation of termination and coverage checking
 * Unification details (which will come up during elaboration...):
   - Inlining things with linear quantities in the context
-* Coverage checking of case blocks
-  - We used to do this by knowing that functions referred to a case function.
-    Now we'll need to do something slightly different, so make sure it's tested properly, where there's a non-covering case block inside a function where the top level cases are covering..
 * Add universe constraints when adding data definitions
   - Find parameters + other properties we need to know elsewhere
 * Universe level solver